 We love, love, love biking these greenways!
 Big Cove, Flint River, and Little Cove form a smooth, scenic, and safe ride on Huntsville’s longest continual greenway.
 You’d want to start at the Big Cove Creek Greenway parking area if you’re coming from almost anywhere in Huntsville.
 The lot is just off Little Cove Road behind the Publix center.
 From there, head south 1.5 miles on the trail through the Hayes Nature Preserve’s heavy woods until you reach the Flint River.
 Cross over the river, and you’re on the Flint River Greenway (technically, it started .2 miles back, but there’s no need to be too nerdy).
-From there, the trail follows the river back up several superb vistas until you reach the Flint River Greenway parking area.
+From there, the trail follows the river back up past several superb vistas until you reach the Flint River Greenway parking area.

 Bonus Section 1: Watson Grand Hill Climb – 4.4 miles out-and-back with 750′ of hill climbing on Watson Grand Road.